Justin Tuggle

-Justin DuJian Tuggle (born January 4, 1990) is an American former professional football linebacker.
+Justin DuJian Tuggle (born January 4, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Houston Texans as an undrafted free agent in 2013.
-He played college football at Kansas State.
+He played college football for the Kansas State Wildcats.
 Tuggle is the son of former five-time Pro Bowl linebacker Jessie Tuggle.
-He is also the brother of Atlanta Falcons defensive tackle Grady Jarrett.
+He is also the brother of Chicago Bears defensive tackle Grady Jarrett.

 Early life

 Tuggle attended Northview High School in the state of Georgia.
 He earned the Greater Atlanta All-Area honors in his senior season.
 He participated in the second annual Offense-Defense All-American Bowl and was the quarterback on the east team.
 He was selected to the 2007 All-North Fulton County team and was on the second-team offense as a quarterback.